bazbt3/ayadn_shell/docs/30-technical.md

 I've added the full folder paths below simply to highlight my Linux inexperience.
 There will be more elegant ways to do all this, I've just not figured it out yet.

-The 'ayadn_shell' lives in a Terminal window modified by running `mux ayadn`.
+The 'ayadn_shell' lives in a Terminal window modified by running `./ayadn_run.sh` in `~/Documents`.
 It opens Tmuxinator which configures itself using `~/.tmuxinator/ayadn.yml` (which must be placed within the folder stated.)
 It then opens Tmux and sets up 5 windows and a varying number of panes within each.
 There's a command line item run within each pane.

+`~Documents/ayadn_run.sh` - the 'outer' routine - starts everything off and evaluates the value returned from `ayadn_shell.sh` to determine whether to refresh the windows or to exit to the command prompt.
+**Important:** the only method I could come up with to ensure the menu runs correctly was to have the script create an `ayadn_refresh.txt` in your `~/Documents` folder - which takes 2 values `Refresh` or `Exit`.

 `~/Documents/ayadn_shell.sh` - the menu system shell script - executes Ayadn or Tmux commands.
 Though the only common item across the windows is the menu system the code can be amended to execute any command line command.

-Now, `~/Documents` is probably not the best place to store this file but it works.
-If you want to run it from somewhere else, please update the links in `ayadn.yml` accordingly.
+Now, `~/Documents` is probably not the best place to store these file but it all works. more-or-less.
+If you want to run it from somewhere else, please update the links throughout accordingly.

 ## Resources: